Chapter 5. Setting up and configuring NGINX

 }

-• The listen directive define which IP address and ports the service listens.
+• The listen directive defines which IP address and ports the service listens.
 In this case, NGINX listens on port 80 on both all IPv4 and IPv6 addresses.
 The default_server parameter indicates that NGINX uses this server block as the default for requests matching the IP addresses and ports.

 • The server_name parameter defines the host names for which this server block is responsible.
-Setting server_name to _ configures NGINX to accept any host name for this server block.
+Setting server_name to _ configures NGINX to accept any hostname for this server block.

 • The root directive sets the path to the web content for this server block.